González Calvillo, S.C.

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

-Certain restrictions apply for the ownership of real estate by foreigners, whether entities or individuals (including that made through Mexican entities in which foreign investment participates): (i) they have to agree before the Ministry of Foreign Affairs to be considered, with respect to those assets, as Mexicans, and waive protection of their foreign government; (ii) they may not acquire direct ownership of real estates for residential purposes in a strip of 50km along the beaches and 100km along the borders, indirect ownership may only be acquired through a special trust.
+Certain restrictions apply for the ownership of real estate by foreigners, whether entities or individuals (including the investment made through Mexican entities in which foreign investment participates): (i) they have to agree before the Ministry of Foreign Affairs to be considered, with respect to those assets, as Mexicans, and waive protection of their foreign government; (ii) they may not acquire direct ownership of real estates for residential purposes in a strip of 50km along the beaches and 100km along the borders, indirect ownership may only be acquired through a special trust.
 These restrictions are only applicable to the ownership of real estate, no restriction applies to occupancy through other means such as a lease.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?